Structured Uncertainty guided Clarification for LLM Agents: Benchmark Details

 \subsection{Human Annotation}

 We employed two graduate student annotators, aged 22-25.
 The annotators were proficient in English, and have proficiency in Python (relevant to test tool calls).
 The annotators were fairly compensated at the standard Graduate Assistant hourly rate, following their respective graduate school policies.
 Fig \ref{fig:annotator_guidelines_flowchart} shows a summary of the annotator guidelines.
+Two annotators assign a 5-point Likert score to every candidate query, and the final selected query for a sample is the one that receives the highest score.
+Inter-annotator agreement for the highest-scoring selections is given by Cohen’s $\kappa = 0.76$.